 At the heart of a cast metal partial is its framework, a strong yet lightweight base made from high-quality materials like Dentsply Vitallium 2000.
 This alloy is known for its durability, adjustability, and excellent biocompatibility.
 The framework includes clasps that securely grip existing teeth for stability, connectors that unite the different parts of the partial, and rests that sit on the occlusal surface of the teeth to provide vertical support.
 This intricate design distributes chewing forces evenly, protecting both the teeth and the gums.
 The final component is the denture base, which holds the artificial teeth and is designed to match the patient’s natural gum tissue.

-How They Restore Your Patient’s Smile and Function
+Restoring Your Patient’s Smile and Bite

 The primary goal of any partial denture is to replace missing teeth, and cast metal partials excel at restoring both function and aesthetics.
 For your patients, this means a return to confident chewing, clearer speech, and a fuller, more supported facial appearance.
 By filling the gaps left by missing teeth, these removable partials also prevent the remaining natural teeth from shifting out of position, which is crucial for maintaining proper bite alignment and overall oral health.
 The result is a functional, comfortable, and natural-looking smile that significantly improves your patient’s quality of life.